 This 4th of July Fruit Dip is the perfect dish to enjoy on a hot summer day.
-The red white and blue fruit dip takes a creamy, sweet fruit dip and turns it into the perfect patriotic dessert.
-Pair the dip with an array of red and blue berries and marshmallows to create a delicious and refreshing summer dessert.
-No need to heat up your home to make this summer treat – this no bake dessert is perfect to bring to any 4th of July or Memorial Day party.
+The red white and blue treat takes a creamy, sweet dip and turns it into the perfect patriotic dessert.
+Pair with an array of red and

 That being said, summer is all about fruit for me.
 From frozen fruit pops to fresh fruit salads to slicing up a giant watermelon to munch on in the sun, there is no time of year more enjoyable to go to town on fruit.